hbctraining/Intro-to-ChIPseq/lessons/06_QC_quality_metrics.md

 samples <- read.csv('~/chipseq/results/chip_qc/ChIPQC/samplesheet.csv')
 ```

-Next we will create a ChIPQC object. `ChIPQC` will use the samplesheet to read in the data for each sample (BAM files and narrowPeak files) and compute quality metrics.
-The results will be stored into the object `chipObj`.
+`ChIPQC` will use the samplesheet to read in the data for each sample (BAM files and narrowPeak files) and compute quality metrics.
+The results will be stored into an R object   called`chipObj`.

 ```
 ## Create ChIPQC object
 chipObj <- ChIPQC(samples, annotation="hg19")
 ```

-The next line of code will export the chipObj from the R environment to an actual physical file.
-This file can be loaded into R at a later time (on your local computer or on the cluster) and you will have access to all of the metrics that were computed and stored in that object.
+The next line of code will export the `chipObj` from the R environment to an actual physical R data file.
+This file can be loaded into R at a later time (on your local computer or on the cluster) and you will have access to all of the metrics that were computed and stored in there.

 ```
 ## Save the chipObj to file
 save(chipObj, file="~/chipseq/results/chip_qc/ChIPQC/chipObj.RData")
 ```

-The final step is taking those quality metrics and summarize information into an HTML report with tables and figures.
+The final step is taking those quality metrics and summarizing the information into an HTML report with tables and figures.

 ```
 ## Create ChIPQC report
 ChIPQCreport(chipObj, reportName="ChIP QC report: Nanog and Pou5f1", reportFolder="~/chipseq/results/chip_qc/ChIPQC/ChIPQCreport")
 ```

-> **NOTE:** In order to generate the report on **O2 you require the X11 system**, which we are currently not setup to do.
-If you are interested in learning more about using X11 applications you can [find out more on the O2 wiki page](https://wiki.rc.hms.harvard.edu/display/O2/Using+X11+Applications+Remotely).
-Alternatively, if you are familiar with R you can also copy the `chipObj.RData` object over to your local computer, load it into R and then run the line of code we had commented out.
->
->  Keep in mind you will have to install the `ChIPQC` package (vChIPQC_1.10.3 or higher) if you are doing this locally.
->

 **Your final script will look like this:**

 ```
 #!/usr/bin/env Rscript